Transport in Greater Tokyo: Overview

-Statistical Profile
+Statistical profile

 Rail is the primary mode of transport in Tokyo.
 Greater Tokyo has the most extensive urban railway network and the most used in the world with 40 million passengers (transfers between networks tallied twice) in the metro area daily, out of a metro population of 36 million.
 There are 882 interconnected rail stations in the Tokyo Metropolis, 282 of which are Subway stations, with several hundred more in each of the 3 surrounding densely populated suburban prefectures.
 There are 30 operators running 121 passenger rail lines (102 serving Tokyo and 19 more serving Greater Tokyo but not Tokyo's city center itself), excluding about 12 cable cars.

 Features

-The urban rail system in Tokyo is not a single unified network, instead consisting of many separately owned and operated systems with varying degrees of interconnectivity.
-Expansion continues, albeit with more service and grade separation upgrades as opposed to new lines.
+Uniquely to most major cities in the world, Tokyo's railway system is not a single, unified and centrally operated network, but rather, it consists of many separately owned and operated systems with varying degrees of interconnectivity.
+Most lines in Tokyo are privately owned, funded, and operated, though some, like the Toei Subway and the Tokyo Metro, are supported by the Government either directly or indirectly.
 Each of the region's rail companies tends to display only its own maps, with key transfer points highlighted, ignoring the rest of the metro area's network.

+Extensive through and express services for seamless interconnections between certain lines are a major feature of the network; the Narita-Haneda service run integrates track of 6 separate and independent operators.
+Suburban rail operations and subway lines are also very integrated.
+Frequent and high-capacity suburban trains from the suburbs commonly continue directly into the subway network to serve central Tokyo, often emerging on the other side of the city to serve another company's surface suburban lines, behaving like an S-bahn network.
+Shinjuku Station is the busiest train station in the world by passenger throughput.
+Tokyo's railways tend to shut down at around midnight, with stations themselves closed up around 1 a.m.

 Trains had historically been extremely crowded at peak travel times, with people being pushed into trains by so-called oshiya ("pushers"), which was common in the boom eras of the 1960s-1980s.
-Most lines in Tokyo are privately owned, funded and operated, though the Toei Subway is run directly by the Tokyo Metropolitan Government and Tokyo Metro is owned/funded indirectly by the Tokyo and national governments.
-Extensive through services for seamless interconnections between certain lines are also a feature of the network: the Narita-Haneda service run integrates track of 6 separate and independent operators.
-Suburban rail operations and subway lines are highly integrated.
-Frequent and high capacity suburban trains from the suburbs commonly continue directly into the subway network to serve central Tokyo, often emerging on the other side of the city to serve another company's surface suburban lines, behaving like a S-train network.
-Shinjuku Station is the busiest train station in the world by passenger throughput.
-Tokyo's railways tend to shut down at around midnight, with stations themselves closed up around 1am.
+Upgrades on Greater Tokyo's railways are chiefly focused on improving services and grade-separating lines.